sien75/sien75.github.io/README.md

   },
 })
 ```
-Just set proper colors(2 at least) and mainBtnInfos.
+What you should do is setting 3 colors and mainBtnInfos.
+The "content" part supports html format.
 Make sure include codes below to adapt the change of window size.
 ```
 window.onresize = function () {